 In other words, it stops the clock for some reason after the claim has already accrued.
 Tolling is about ensuring fairness to a plaintiff.

 In Colorado, tolling is appropriate when the plaintiff is unable to bring a suit for an excusable reason.
 Examples include minors and medically incapacitated persons (e.g., people in a coma or otherwise incapacitated).

 In some cases, military service tolls the statute of limitations.
-Colorado courts also find it necessary to freeze the statute of limitations when the defendant has engaged in fraudulent concealment.
+Courts also find it necessary to freeze the Colorado statute of limitations when the defendant has engaged in fraudulent concealment.
 This happens when a defendant hides evidence.

 Timing is everything.
 If you fail to bring a lawsuit within the statute of limitations, you could lose your right to recover your losses.

 We have three decades of experience handling statute of limitations issues in personal injury cases in Colorado.
 We have worked hard to earn our reputation as one of the finest personal injury law firms in Colorado.
 We will be there for you every step of the way.

 To learn more about how we can assist you with a Colorado personal injury claim, contact Tenge Law Firm, LLC., today.